Blog

 Talk to Your Employer

-Transparency about your caregiving duties can open the door to supportive solutions—like adjusted start times, compressed workweeks, or remote options.
+Transparency about your caregiving duties, such as adjusted start times, compressed workweeks, or remote options, can open the door to supportive solutions.
 Some workplaces provide formal caregiving benefits, such as counseling services or backup care.

 Use Community Resources